josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

 tax exemption to achieve 501(c)(3) status.
-In this case, all functions of IAO would be legally independent of ISOC, including board appointments, hiring and firing, etc. IAO would face increased one-time and ongoing adminstrative complexities, including maintenance of tax-exempt status, separate audits, financial statements, and tax filing.
+In this case, all functions of IAO would be legally independent of ISOC, including board appointments, hiring and firing, etc. IAO would face increased one-time and ongoing administrative complexities, including maintenance of tax-exempt status, separate audits, financial statements, and tax filing.
 ISOC could continue to provide funding to the IAO and ISOC could set the terms of funding through a grant agreement or contract.